 As an administrator, you might need to coordinate access to data with the database administrators or data team in your organization.
 If you are the data team, you'll need to understand the data that your organization uses and the authentication requirements that they enforce.
 For example, when a Tableau user connects to MySQL, Windows authentication is required for access.
 Users on Tableau Desktop for Windows aren't prompted.
 But if a user has a Mac, the Tableau Desktop connector for MySQL prompts Mac users for credentials when they attempt to connect.

 When possible, we recommend per-user authentication for access to data.
-However, in some cases the Run As User account can be used to access databases or file shares.
+However, in some cases the Run As service account can be used to access databases or file shares.
 One example is SQL Server.
-If the user publishes a workbook that uses a live connection to SQL Server (not an extract connection), Tableau Server automatically uses the Run As User account when other users access the workbook.
-This means that when another user opens the workbook, that user's access to data is defined by how much access you as administrator have provided to the Run As User account.
+If the user publishes a workbook that uses a live connection to SQL Server (not an extract connection), Tableau Server automatically uses the Run As service account when other users access the workbook.
+This means that when another user opens the workbook, that user's access to data is defined by how much access you as administrator have provided to the Run As service account.